rcalix1/Deep-learning-ML-and-tensorflow/Transformers/README.md

 The implementations are done using:

-* Tensorflow 2.0 high level
+* Tensorflow 2.0 high level API (more efficient version)

 * Tensorflow low level API with a static graph (Version is around Tensorflow 1.10)